 Ah, la belle province!
-Montreal, Quebec is one of Canada’s most interesting cities thanks to its unique blend of English and French heritage and encapsulates Canada’s bilingual upbringing.
+Montreal, Quebec is one of Canada’s most interesting cities.
+Its unique blend of English and French heritage encapsulates Canada’s bilingual upbringing.
 Predating the existence of Canada, Montreal has been stewing away, brewing into a timeless city that has more in common visually with a city in France, than a tried and tested Canadian city like Toronto, Ontario.
 With all that said, it is obvious that a trip to the Great White North must include a visit to Montreal.
-In order to track down some of the best attractions in the city I reached out to, an online travel company.
+In order to track down some of the best attractions in the city, I reached out to, an online travel company.
 They gave me their top five things you can’t miss if you make your way to Montreal, Quebec.

 The Old Port

-Montreal’s historical labyrinth of museums, shops, and cobblestone streets, The Old Port is a very family friendly tourist destination in Montreal according to.
-Located along the Saint Lawrence waterfront, The Old Port is the eldest part of the city of Montreal, dating back centuries as a fur trading post.
+Montreal’s historical labyrinth of museums, shops, and cobblestone streets, The Old Port is a very family-friendly tourist destination in Montreal according to.
+Located along the Saint Lawrence waterfront, The Old Port is the eldest part of the city of Montreal.
+It dates back centuries as a fur trading post.
 While the area has grown to be a haven for shops, street performers, and great food, it also features some of Montreal’s oldest architecture and churches.

 Another must-see neighbourhood in Montreal is The Plateau.
-Featuring the largest concentration of young adults of any neighbourhood in Canada, The Plateau is the centre of Montreal’s arts universe.
-In addition to being a haven for creatives, this area is blessed with numerous cafes, restaurants, bars, and shops featuring unique one of a kind items.
+It has the largest concentration of young adults of any neighbourhood in Canada and is is the centre of Montreal’s art universe.
+In addition to being a haven for creatives, this area is blessed with numerous cafes, restaurants, bars, and shops featuring unique one of kind items.
 Lastly, if parks are your thing, The Plateau sits between Parc Mont-Royal and Parc LaFontaine, two of Montreal’s best parks.

 Montreal’s island theme park, La Ronde is home to some of Canada’s best roller coasters and thrill rides.
 Featuring many wooden coasters, the highlight is their newest big addition.
 Added in 2006, Goliath was the largest coaster in Canada at the time of its completion.
 Reaching heights of 53 metres, Goliath can reach top speeds of 110 kilometres per hour.
-The park is located conveniently near Parc Jean Drapeau, home of some of Montreal’s biggest festivals Like Osheaga and Heavy MTL as well.
+The park is near Parc Jean Drapeau, home of some of Montreal’s biggest festivals Like Osheaga and Heavy MTL.

 Montreal Museum Of Fine Arts